 1. Engage in activities that are of your child’s interests

-2. Sit opposite to your child and have reciprocal interactions
+2. Sit opposite your child and have reciprocal interactions

-- For example, talk to child about what he sees
+- For example, talk to the child about what he sees

-- Describe to child the color and the shape of the toy
+- Describe to the child the colour and the shape of the toy

 - For older children, you can prompt them to talk about what they have built.
 You will be surprised to hear that they actually have a lot to tell you.